doverunner/cmcdv2-hls-plugin/README.md

 ## Overview

 The `cmcdV2Plugin` is a JavaScript module designed to work with HLS.js.
-Its primary purpose is to enable CMCD Version 2 'Response Mode' to collect data related to server responses for media segment requests and report these metrics to a third-party server.
-Currently, the plugin supports two modes: JSON Mode and Query Mode.
+Its primary purpose is to enable CMCD Version 2 'Response Mode' and 'Event Mode' and report metrics to a third-party server.
+Currently, the plugin supports two transmission modes: JSON Mode and Query Mode.

 This plugin can be used alongside HLS.js's native CMCD (Common Media Client Data) features when available.